 Sweetness is a mild, smooth coffee flavor characteristic/taste sensation (a basic taste descriptor) without any harsh tastes (e.g., Rio flavor) or flavor defects/off-flavors.
 This sweet quality is often perceived as a palatable and/or fruity taste that is sensed primarily at the tip of the tongue.

 The term sweet is used by cuppers (professional coffee tasters) to describe the intensity of the sugary qualities of the coffee when it is swooshed around in the mouth.
+While cupping coffee is done with relative consistency – the same brewing method, timing and roast – making coffee at home gives you more leniency to bring out sweet flavors.

 What Creates Sweetness in Coffee?